Irenezs/Notes/Non-Work/DnD/Cygar Mythil'ena.md

 ### Homunculus Servant
 - Item: Gem or Crystal worth 100gp
 - You create a creature
+- The Initiative is equal to yours, but takes its turn after yours.
+- Can move and react on its own, but can only dodge unless you take a bonus action to command it.
+- If you are incapacitated, it can attack on its own.
+- Regains 2d6 HP if mending cast on it.
+- When it dies, it leaves the gem or crystal behind
 - AC 13, HP 1+INT Mod + Artificer Level number of d4s
 - Speed 20ft, flight 30ft
 - Immune to Poison, Exhaustion, Poisoned